vinland-technology/flict-obsolete/README.md

 # Installation

 <a name="docker_image"></a>
-## Using the FOSS License Compatibility Tool Docker image
+## Using the FOSS License Compliance Tool Docker image

 ### Required tools